 “It’s absolutely insane.
 Every time I run one of those truck races, and somebody’s been exposed for the first time, I can’t believe their reactions that we get after the race and how excited the fans are to see what we do.
 I really enjoy that part of it.”

 Coming into the sport as one of the youngest drivers in 2003, the now 39-year-old was self-aware that he’s had incredible opportunities in the sport, driving for top teams such as Chip Ganassi Racing, Hendrick Motorsports and Richard Childress Racing.

 “I was hoping that it wasn’t because I wasn’t really done when things shook out the way it did,” said Mears.
 “There’s so many new young guys coming in now, and I was one of them at one point.
 The reality hit about midway through the season knowing it could be my last race.

 “Fortunately, I’m able to come back.
 I’ve had a great relationship with Bob Germain and when he decided to run a second car, I’m glad he called me.”

-Mears was one of six drivers who have to race their way in and only two of them would be locked in by their qualifying speeds last Sunday, where he was 26th fastest, which was a spot better than Ryan Truex, but good enough to get him in the Daytona 500 for the 13th time in 15 attempts.
+During qualifying last Sunday, Mears was one of six drivers on the outside looking in and only two would be locked in by their times.
+Mears was 26th fastest, which was a spot better than Ryan Truex, but good enough to get him in the Daytona 500 for the 13th time in 15 attempts.

 “It feels good to be locked in.
 I’ve been on both ends of it and gone home from this race,” Mears on making the field and understanding the aspect of making the 500 and failing to qualify.
 “We blew a motor one year in the 150s and didn’t make it.
 I’ve also barely made it in the 150s on the last lap.
 To be able to come here on speed, and make it in and back locked in is a huge relief.